 1. I don’t need to worry about them getting wet or cold

 Sure, this seems obvious.
 That’s the main point of snow pants, right?
 And it is obvious if you are going out for a planned snowy activity like building a snowman.
 But we wear our snow pants even when we are just going for a walk, to the play park or playing in the garden when almost all of the snow has gone.
 If there’s a hint of white stuff on the ground, those snowpants are on.
-I don’t need to tell them off for rolling around on the ground (which they will do), and it protects their clothes making them last that little bit longer.
-I’ve seen them roll around in the slushy mud just as much as the snow at this time of year, when it’s been weeks since the fresh stuff has fallen from the sky but it’s still in the low 30s.
+I don’t need to tell the kids off for rolling around on the ground (which they will do), and it protects their clothes making them last that little bit longer.
+I’ve seen them roll around in the slushy mud just as much as the snow when it’s been weeks since the fresh stuff has fallen from the sky but it’s still in the low 30s.

 2. It keeps them warm